HeinnerAmaro/currencyExchangeParallel/README.md

 # currencyExchangeParallel
 Currency Exchange app that transforms differency currencies into US dollar at parallel.
+More info on the research document attached.